-This document gives some insight on the costs of buying a company in Europe.
-Buying a company is part of your company's growth strategy and needs to be executed right.
-We are not only looking at the actual ‘out of pocket’ costs that we show later in the document but consider the costs in a much broader perspective.
-What are the costs if you purchase the wrong company and you need to repair this in the post-acquisition process or worse years later?
+This document gives some insight into the costs of buying a company in Europe.
+Buying a company is part of your company’s growth strategy and needs to be correctly executed.
+We are not only looking at the actual out of pocket costs that we show later in the document but considering the costs from a much broader perspective.
+What are the costs if you purchase the wrong company and you need to repair this in the post-acquisition process, or worse, years later?

-Buying a business can be the best alternative to achieve your goal.
+Buying a business could be the best solution to achieve your goal.
 Visit advantages of buying an existing company for a complete overview.

 An important item is how well you know the country where you want to make an acquisition.
 Do you already know possible target companies in this country that you would be interested in?

-You can choose a luxury alternative where you have an advisor scan the full market for you and make detailed presentations on individual targets.
-In case of larger acquisitions, this might be more suitable.
-We often see the complete opposite in acquisitions of private equity buyers.
-They pay a success fee only for introducing a company that is open for a business sale.
-In the transportation or forwarding industry, we also see a lot of buyers that pay a success fee for bringing suitable targets open for a business sale.
-The risk of this approach for a buyer is that you don’t get to see all the companies open for a business sale.
+You can choose a luxury alternative where you have an adviser scan the full market for you and make detailed presentations on individual targets.
+In the case of larger acquisitions, this might be more suitable.
+We often see the complete opposite in acquisitions by private equity buyers.
+They pay a success fee only for the introduction to a company that is open to a business sale.
+In the transportation or forwarding industry, we also see a lot of buyers that pay a success fee for suitable targets open to a business sale.
+The risk of this approach for a buyer is that you might not get to see all the companies open to a business sale.
 Hence, you might end up missing the most suitable acquisition target and buy a company of lesser quality.

 There are various alternatives when you start looking to buy a company in Europe.
 You can do this yourself or ask for help from several types of organizations.
 Below is a list of people that can help you in the acquisition process.